TheLastGimbus/GooglePhotosTakeoutHelper/README.md

 It will take all of your photos from those tiny folders, set their `exif` and `last modified`, and other porperties correctly, and put it in one big folder (or folders divided by month)

 # BIG DISCLAIMER - GOOGLE RECENTLY CHANGED FOLDER STRUCTURE
-...and broke our script.
-If you took your takeout ~after Dec 5, you probably have "Year folders" instead of "date folders" - this script DOES NOT work with that - we are currently fixing this but if you have few folders like "Photos from 2016" instead of hundreds of "2016-11-23" THIS SCRIPT WILL NOT WORK :disappointed:

-See #30 for discussion
+- If you have new "year folders" (that is, few folders named like "Photos from 2012") (+albums) - use newest version `2.0.0rc1`
+  - `pip install -U google-photos-takeout-helper==2.0.0rc`
+- If you have old "date folders" (that is, ton of folders named like "2012-06-23") - use version `1.2.0`
+  - `pip install -U google-photos-takeout-helper==1.2.0`

+I don't know if new version fully works, so let me know if it doesn't :+1:

 ## How to use:
 0. Get all your photos in [Google Takeout](https://takeout.google.com/) (select only Google Photos)